Vishnu1700/rbac-app/README.md

 ## Usage

 ## Login
--Use the following credentials to log in:
+- Use the following credentials to log in:
-        -Username: Admin
+        - Username: Admin
-        -Password: Admin
+        - Password: Admin
 ##User Management
--Add, edit, or delete users.
+- Add, edit, or delete users.
--Assign roles to users.
+- Assign roles to users.
--Toggle user status between Active and Inactive.
+- Toggle user status between Active and Inactive.
 ##Role Management
--Add new roles and assign permissions (Read, Write, Delete).
+- Add new roles and assign permissions (Read, Write, Delete).
--Edit existing roles or delete roles not currently in use.
+- Edit existing roles or delete roles not currently in use.

 ## File Structure